GENEWISE/GoogleDevSolChan/README.md

 # GENEWISE

 GENEWISE is an AI-powered web application that predicts rare diseases based on gene variant data.
-Designed for clinicians, geneticists, and researchers, GENEWISE leverages advanced machine learning and retrieval-augmented generation (RAG) models to analyze genomic data and provide accurate disease predictions, variant classifications, and actionable insights.
+Designed for clinicians, geneticists, and researchers, GENEWISE leverages advanced machine learning and Gen Ai models to analyze genomic data and provide accurate disease predictions, variant classifications, and actionable insights.

 ## 🚀 Features